Congleton

 A local dairy business is joining the sustainability revolution - offering glass and plastic options.

-Cow to Cup, which delivers to Congleton, has launched a new product offering - plastic bottled milk in two litre, one litre or 500 mls containers.
+Cow to Cup, which delivers to Congleton, has launched a new product offering - plastic bottled milk in two litre, one litre or 500ml containers.

-Dairy delivery owner, Lee Payne, of Cow to Cup, has always sold his milk in glass bottles but now is offering a plastic alternative and the two litre plastic container of Bidlea milk is just £2.19.
+Owner, Lee Payne, has always sold his milk in glass bottles but is now offering a plastic alternative, with the 2l plastic container of Bidlea milk priced at just £2.19.

-"It's easier if they're worried about dropping the glass bottles.
-My philosophy is that we try to remain as eco friendly as possible but I do recognise the need for plastic in some circumstances especially with the elderly and families".
+He continued: "It's easier if they're worried about dropping the glass bottles.
+My philosophy is that we try to remain as eco friendly as possible but I do recognise the need for plastic in some circumstances especially with the elderly and families."

 advertisement